 If you have class in the vicinity of Wooten Hall and you find yourself in need of nutrition, you can purchase Peet's Coffee & Tea, cold drinks, baked desserts and light lunch items at The Go!
 Station.

-If you spend time at Discovery Park you'll want to know about Park Place Market where you can buy sandwiches, salads and bakery items, drinks and gourmet coffees.
-Or you can get a cup of coffee and a snack at Green Mountain Coffee.
+If you spend time at Discovery Park, check out Park Place Market where you can buy sandwiches, salads and bakery items, drinks and gourmet coffees.
+Or you can get a cup of coffee and a snack at Discovery Perks.

-Café GAB in the General Academics Building offers a Caribou Coffee espresso bar, grab-and-go items, bagels and pastries.
+Café G.A.B. in the General Academic Building offers a Caribou Coffee espresso bar, grab-and-go items, bagels and pastries.
+Khush Roti International Sandwiches serves a diverse selection of delicious sandwiches and side items near the GAB and Sycamore Hall.

 There's never a dull moment on campus, if you know where to look.
 Whether you want to hang out with friends, are looking for entertainment for a date or want to help cheer the Mean Green to victory, you can always find something to do.